-Differentiated and Explicit Teaching
+Differentiated and Explicit Teaching - Tier 1 Support

-Innisfail State College is a disciplined school environment that provides differentiated teaching to respond to the learning needs of all students.
-This involves teaching expected behaviours and providing opportunities for students to practise these behaviours.
-Teachers reinforce expected behaviours, provide feedback and correction, and opportunities for practise.
+Innisfail State College provides differentiated teaching to respond to the learning needs of all students.
+This includes teaching expected behaviours and providing opportunities for students to practise these behaviours (as well as differentiation for the teaching and learning of the curriculum).
+Teachers reinforce expected behaviours, provide feedback, correct behaviours, and provide students opportunities for practise.